OperationSpark/snake-asd/README.md

 - Iteration
 - Initializing new DOM elements with jQuery

+# Worksheet

+Before beginning, complete the <a href="https://drive.google.com/open?id=1h9DBLktvwVCODaAn4vg5FKnbkbyYjLIMik5IMYMbhY0" target="_blank"> Snake Worksheet </a>

+<img src="img/snake-frame-visualization.jpg">

 # Plan of Attack
-0. Before beginning, complete the <a href="https://drive.google.com/open?id=1h9DBLktvwVCODaAn4vg5FKnbkbyYjLIMik5IMYMbhY0" target="_blank"> Snake Worksheet </a>

-<img src="img/snake-frame-visualization.jpg">

 1. Get the Snake's head to appear on the screen
 2. Move the snake continously.
 Limit movement to one axis at a time (horizontal/vertical movement, never diagonal)
 3. Change direction according to keyboard inputs from the user.